johnheenan/TTGO-T-Wristband/README.md

 A region does not have to be a DST region to put an entry in (such as China and Brisbane)

-You can code up to 100 in the timezones.cpp file.
+You can code up to 100 DST regions in the timezones.cpp file and give each whatever name you want, up to 20 characters (but only the middle 12 or so charcters will be displayed).
 Each entry only requires one line.
+An up to 10 character zone code, such as "CST" is shown in the local time screen.
+If preferred you can use a 10 character code code such as as "+8hr" or "+10:30".
+You can also leave it blank as in "".

 ## NVS (as EEPROM) Settings preserved